What women should do to address menopausal issues

 Eat plenty of fruits and vegetables

-One of the effective ways to evade menopause symptoms is by eating meals rich in fruits and vegetables.
+One of the most effective ways to evade menopause symptoms is by eating meals rich in fruits and vegetables.

 Also, fruits and vegetables are good for the heart, as they may help prevent cardiovascular diseases.
-This is very important considering that the risk of heart diseases tend to increase after the onset of menopause.
+This is very important considering that the risk of heart disease tend to increase after the onset of menopause.

 Keep a symptom diary

-Foods that can trigger menopause symptoms include alcohol, caffeine and foods that are spicy or surgery.
+Foods that can trigger menopause symptoms include alcohol, caffeine, and foods that are spicy or surgery.

 Take hormonal supplements